ufs-community/uwtools/docs/sections/contributor_guide/developer_setup.rst

 Using a ``bash`` development shell
 ----------------------------------

-A development shell makes availabe several code-formatting and quality checkers, which should be periodically run during the development process.
+A development shell makes available several code-formatting and quality checkers, which should be periodically run during the development process.
 See :doc:`Code Quality <code_quality>` for full details.

 In addition to the ``make devshell`` command, other ``make`` targets are available for use *outside* a development shell, i.e. from the base conda environment (requires presence of the ``condev`` package):